Skip to main content

 1. A primary care provider wants to understand you and your health goals.

-By developing a relationship with a primary care provider, he or she will become familiar with:
+By developing a relationship with a primary care provider, you benefit in these areas:

 • Your personal medical history